tjmcs/dn-kafka/docs/Managing-Connectors.md

   group_id: solrcloud-group
 ```

-As was the case with the previous example (above), we using the `modify_connectors: true` setting in this local variables file to invoke the plays that are used to modify connectors in our playbook run.
+As was the case with the previous example (above), we are using the parameters defined in the `action_hash` in this file to control the actions taken during the playbook run.
 In this case, the `action` parameter in our `action_hash` has been set to `start-worker`, which indicates that we should invoke the tasks involved in starting a new worker in the connector framework.
 When managing the worker instances running in the connector framework using the playbook in this repository, the `action` parameter in the `action_hash` can take any of the following values:

 * **`start-worker`**: if it is not running, then the a worker will be started in the connector framework on each of the target nodes
 * **`stop-worker`**: if it is running, then a worker instance in connector framework is stopped on each of the target nodes